-*NOTE: This setup guide will cover all existing Bitaxe models that utilize the original open-source firmware (esp-miner) and operating system (AxeOS).
+This Bitaxe setup guide will cover all existing Bitaxe models, including but not limited to: The Bitaxe Ultra, Bitaxe Supra, Bitaxe Gamma, Bitaxe Duo, and the Bitaxe Touch.
 Please reach out to your retailer if your Bitaxe device is running a different version of firmware or AxeOS.

 Table of Contents